French Pyrenees: GR10 Highlightsc

 Ascent: 1100m (3608ft) Descent: 650m (2132ft) Distance: 15km (9.3 miles) Duration: 5h-6h

 • At Germ we wake up to more superb views of the French and Spanish summits of the Pyrenees.
 The mountain lifestyle and agricultural traditions reign heavily in this particular area and we often pass farmers with their herd dogs beginning their day of work.
 From the ancient village of Germ the GR10 heads back into the high mountains to cross the Couret d’Esquierry at an altitude of 2131m (6989ft).
 In early summer our route features many fine examples of Pyrenean flowers native to the area.
 We traverse the mountainside in the shade of the morning to reach an immense bowl where the cattle herds graze on the lush mountain grass.
 After a brief rest we begin our climb proper to the Couret d’Esquierry where we can enjoy a view of our route down to Les Granges d'Astau where we can have some lunch.
 We then have a final leisurely climb to our mountain refuge where we will spend the night by the stunning waterfall and lake of Lac d'Oô.
 This is a famous beauty spot where we will find many people who have hiked up for the day, however, come late afternoon the crowds descend back to the valley and we are usually left with only those hiking the GR10.
-Jerome and Patrick who run the refuge are great fun, and always quick to have a laugh with their guests at the Refuge Lac d'Oô.
 This is a traditional refuge with basic dormitory accommodation.
-Showers are available though many choose to cool off in the lake instead.

 Ascent: 1260m (4132ft) Descent: 1085m (3558ft) Distance: 17km (10.6 miles) Duration: 6h00